mystique920/together-flux-mcp/README.md

   * `stop` (optional, array of strings): Sequences to stop generation at.
 ## Version History

+- v0.1.1 (Bugfix): Fixed a bug in `src/tools/image_generation.ts` where the image generation request would fail unless the model name matched the precise string as shown on the model card.
+The tool now always uses the correct default model ("black-forest-labs/FLUX.1.1-pro") internally, so users do not need to specify the exact model name.
+This version is working and recommended for all users.
 - v0.1.0 (Refactored): Initial version focused on Together AI image generation.
 Adapted from search1api-mcp v0.2.0.

 ## License